cuemacro/finmarketpy/README.md

 # Supporting PyThalesians project

 If you find PyThalesians useful (and in particular if you are commercial company) please consider supporting the project through sponsorship or by using our consultancy/research services in systematic trading.
-If you would like to contribute to the project, also let me know.
+If you would like to contribute to the project, also let me know: it's a big task to try to build up this library on my own!

 For the UK election Plot.ly code - please visit https://github.com/plotly/IPython-plotly/tree/master/notebooks/ukelectionbbg